sagemath/trac_to_gh/Issue 7969.md

 # Issue 7969: escaped backslash at end of line in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7969

 Original creator: wjp